If you really care about your coffee, then you are going to want an answer on how to keep coffee beans fresh after opening.

 However, ground coffee will begin to present stale characteristics within 24 hours of grinding.

-This is due to the oxidation which begins once the coffee has been ground, and therefore limiting the amount of time the coffee remains fresh after opening.
+This is due to the oxidation which begins once the coffee has been ground, therefore, limiting the amount of time the coffee remains fresh after opening.

-Coffee is a little different from your other basic household produce, where for example, it does not act like milk, coffee does not go off as such.
+Coffee is a little different from your other basic household products, where for example, it does not act like milk, coffee does not go off as such.

 This is due to coffee not having a nutritional profile for bacteria to infect the beans and ruining it for human consumption.